1280 Brown Road, Columbus, Ohio 43223

 If A2 milk is so great, why isn’t it the “normal” store bought milk?
 Breeds of cows have differing gene frequency.
 Though the bull book has many A2/A2 animals, to transition a herd to A2/A2 can take ten years or more.
 Therefore, industrial scale operations have found it better, so far, to not take the big step to A2 only.

 Though the scientific community is not yet convinced, our real world experience at Double Happy is significant.
-Two or three customers each week tell us that while they experience troubles after having regular milk from the store, they feel fine after enjoying our products.
+Customers each week tell us that while they experience troubles after having regular milk from the store, they feel fine after enjoying our products.

 We look forward to offering many more people the chance to enjoy locally sourced A2 milk… in our soft serve ice cream, milkshakes, and coffee drinks.